More

 Daisuke Ida

-Born in Tottori, Japan in 1987.
-Lives and works in Tokyo.
-He earned an MFA in sculpture from Tokyo University of the Arts in 2015 and completed MAD Art Practice in 2016.
-While repeatedly returning to the classics of sculpture, Ida uses a variety of media to question what sculpture is.
-Three video works, For Whom the Bell Tolls?, IKAROS and Fever are presented as a trilogy depicting three phenomena – flying, ascending, and falling (or collapsing) – which Ida composed for this exhibition.
+While repeatedly returning to the classics of sculpture, Ida uses a variety of media to question what sculptureis.
+Three video works, first presented in 2021, For Whom the Bell Tolls?, IKAROS and Fever are reconstituted as a trilogy for this exhibition.
+Flames play an important role in all the works and visualizing a society underthe COVID pandemic through the metaphors of three phenomena – flying, ascending, and falling (orcollapsing).

 Xu Bing